-In order to provide a clear comparison of our method with the two aforementioned likelihood-based methods, we carefully constructed a simulated data set without any large counts so that none of these methods face any convergence issues.
-We considered sample size $n=500$ and chose 4 covariates to include in the model.
-The covariates are simulated from normal and uniform distributions and also allowing a mild correlation between one pair of covariates ($x_1 \sim U(0,1), x_2 \sim N(0,0.5)$, $x_3 \sim N(0,0.1) $ and $x_4 = 0.2 x_3+N(0,0.5)$).
+In order to provide a clear comparison of our method with the two aforementioned gradient-based methods, we carefully constructed simulated datasets without any large counts, as shown in Figure \ref{fig:irls-y-sim}, so that none of these methods face any convergence issues.
+Although the distributions of the dependent variable in Figure \ref{fig:irls-y-sim}, look similar they have different counts (please note the scale on the $x$-axis).
+After exploring several coefficient values, we reached these datasets for which both $Opt_1$ and $Opt_2$ did not show any problems.
+For the data simulated from the other sets of coefficient values only $IRLS$ provided results.
+We considered sample size $n=500$ and chose 4 covariates to be included in the model.
+The covariates are simulated from normal and uniform distributions and also allow mild correlation between one pair of covariates ($x_1 \sim U(0,1), x_2 \sim N(0,0.5)$, $x_3 \sim N(0,0.1) $ and $x_4 = 0.2 x_3+N(0,0.5)$).

-We considered four different values for $\nu$ to capture over dispersion, equi dispersion and under dispersion.
+We considered four different values for $\nu$ in order to capture over dispersion $(\nu=0.5)$, equi dispersion $(\nu=1)$ and under dispersion $(\nu=2.5,4)$ scenarios.
 The true values for the regression coefficients and their estimated values using 20 bootstrap replications are reported in Table \ref{tab:sim-res}.
-From the results, it can be observed that IRLS performs equally well to the existing likelihood-based methods, especially $Opt_1$.
-While the three methods are indistinguishable for the over-dispersion case $(\nu=0.5)$, we observe that there are some clear discrepancies for the under-dispersion case ($\nu= 2.5$ or $4$).
-In particular, $Opt_2$ has some issues when there is under-dispersion in the data.
+From the results, it can be observed that $IRLS$ performs equally well to the existing gradient-based methods, especially $Opt_1$.
+While the three methods are indistinguishable for the over dispersion case $(\nu=0.5)$, we observe that there are some clear discrepancies for the under dispersion case ($\nu= 2.5$ or $4$).
+In particular, $Opt_2$ has some issues when there is under dispersion in the data.

 For a couple of models from our simulation study $(\nu=0.5, 4)$ we compared the computation times of $IRLS$ with both $Opt_1$ and $Opt_2$ with increasing sample sizes.
 It is well known that the convergence speed of the IRLS algorithm depends on its starting value.
-We therefore take a subsample of data and then run the algorithm to get an approximated value for $\nu$ and feed it as the initial value for the estimation using the full data.
+We therefore take a sub sample of data and then run the algorithm to get an approximated value for $\nu$ and feed it as the initial value for the estimation using the full data.
 We call this $IRLS_2$ and use $IRLS_1$ to denote the original algorithm which always starts at $\nu=0.2$.